Regional PSHE Seminars – Summer 2024

 We would be delighted if you would stay and join us for a relaxed networking session at the seminar venue from 16:30-17:00.

-Refreshments: Light refreshments will be available and networking drinks (alcoholic and non-alcoholic).
+Refreshments: Light refreshments will be available as well as networking drinks (alcoholic and non-alcoholic).

-Transport: All venues are central and near to a train station and/or paid parking.
+Transport: All venues are central and near a train station and/or paid parking.

 Locations: Please attend the most convenient date and location for you from the list above.